Wiwi-CS/CalmCitySimulation/README.md

 ## ⚙️ How it works

-Instead of updating every frame, the mod skips simulation steps using a configurable system.
+Instead of updating every frame, the mod introduces a cooldown system.
+Each citizen or tourist can only update after a certain time has passed.

+This reduces unnecessary simulation updates while keeping the city alive.

 - **Citizen Mode**
   Controls how often citizens update their simulation state.